Heinz Riegler: 2000s

-Riegler formed the Brisbane-based group Nightstick in 2004 with Tam Patton and Martin Lee.
-A short-lived project, the group toured Australia frequently and released a self-titled EP on the Dot Dash label.

-Following some time out from musical endeavours, Riegler has since returned to work on material for a solo album as well as performing live.
+Following some time out from musical endeavors, Riegler has since returned to work on material for a solo album, as well as performing live.
 Riegler has also curated an extensive season of improvised live scores for the Queensland Gallery of Modern Art.
 The three-month season in late 2008, titled Out of The Shadows: German Expressionism And Beyond, saw Riegler hand-pick a selection of artists to perform live scores to silent films.
 During the season, Riegler also took on a number of improvised performances in solo mode.

 Twice shortlisted for the Grant McLennan Memorial Fellowship in 2008 and 2009, Riegler began to perform new material live in concert around the same time.
-Containing audio recordings from the previous ten years, Riegler released a limited edition of 60 audio cassettes in 2009.
-Titled Survey #1, the cassette contained demo songs, excerpts from The Shadows: German Expressionism And Beyond instrumental works, as well as other previously unreleased compositions and collaborations.
+Compiling selected audio recordings from the previous ten years, Riegler released a limited edition of 60 audio cassettes in 2009.
+Titled "Survey #1," the cassette contained demo songs, excerpts from The Shadows: German Expressionism And Beyond instrumental works, as well as other previously unreleased compositions and collaborations.

-2009 also saw Riegler exhibit 'Five Frames,’ a debut collection of visual art works as part of a group exhibition at Brisbane’s Doggett Street Studios.
+2009 also saw Riegler's exhibit "Five Frames," a debut collection of visual artworks as part of a group exhibition at Brisbane’s Doggett Street Studios.